-- Staff recruitment record showed pre-employment checks were completed to help protect people from those who may not be suitable to work with them.
-All staff worked a six-month probationary period and disciplinary action was taken, when needed, to ensure expected standards were met. - There were enough staff with the right skills and experience to support people.
+• Staff recruitment record showed pre-employment checks were completed to help protect people from those who may not be suitable to work with them.
+All staff worked a six-month probationary period and disciplinary action was taken, when needed, to ensure expected standards were met.

+• There were enough staff with the right skills and experience to support people.
 Staff were deployed to assist people out into the community and support people with their one to one care.
+Staff spoke positively about the staff team, one member of staff told us, "We're always recruiting but no big issues in this area.
+We have a small core team of staff who have been here a while."
+Staff told us that agency usage was low, however agency staff were used when required.

-The deputy manager explained that recent staff departures had meant the service was using agency staff.
-These staff had been block booked to promote continuity of people's care and support.
-All staff we spoke with had a good understanding of people's needs, abilities and preferences.
+• All staff we spoke with had a good understanding of people's needs, abilities and preferences.